vlaze/passscript/README.md

 # passscript

-My first script, no Hello Worlds for today.
+My very first script, no Hello Worlds.

 Last weekend my teacher installed a VNC server client (Epoptes) in my classroom computers.
 Feeling challenged, I wanted to try how 'strong' was the system, and after some minutes I managed to get rid of my teacher's control just by killing the process.